CARV-ICS-FORTH/frisbee/README.md

 We make it possible to:

-* **Write tests:**  for stressing complex topologies and dynamic operating conditions.
+* **Write tests:**  for exploring complex topologies and dynamic operating conditions.

-* **Run tests:**  provides seamless scaling from a single workstation to hundreds of machines.
+* **Run tests:**  with seamless scaling from a single workstation to hundreds of machines.

-* **Debug tests:**  through extensive monitoring and comprehensive dashboards
+* **Debug tests:**  through extensive monitoring and comprehensive dashboards.

-In this walk-through, we explain how to install and execute the runtime with given examples.
+In this walk-through, we explain how to install Kubernetes locally and run Frisbee workflows.

 We will discuss later how to use the language to build custom experiments.

 ## Installation

-#### Local Kubernetes Installation
+#### Install Kubernetes

 *MicroK8s* is a CNCF certified upstream Kubernetes deployment that runs entirely on your workstation or edge device.